microsoft/vscode-docs/docs/editor/command-line.md

 ## Common Questions

-**Q: 'code' is not recognized as an internal or external command.**
+### **'code' is not recognized as an internal or external command.**

-**A:** Your OS can not find the VS Code binary `code` on its path.
+Your OS can not find the VS Code binary `code` on its path.
 The VS Code Windows and Linux installations should have installed VS Code on your path.
 Try uninstalling and reinstalling VS Code.
 If `code` is still not found, consult the platform specific setup topics for [Windows](/docs/setup/windows.md) and [Linux](/docs/setup/linux.md).

 On macOS, you need to manually run the **Shell Command: Install 'code' command in PATH** command (available through the **Command Palette** `kb(workbench.action.showCommands)`).
 Consult the [macOS](/docs/setup/mac.md) specific setup topic for details.

-**Q: How do I get access to a command line (terminal) from within VS Code?**
+### **How do I get access to a command line (terminal) from within VS Code?**

-**A:** VS Code has an [Integrated Terminal](/docs/editor/integrated-terminal.md) where you can run command line tools from within VS Code.
+VS Code has an [Integrated Terminal](/docs/editor/integrated-terminal.md) where you can run command line tools from within VS Code.

-**Q: Can I specify the settings location for VS Code in order to have a portable version?**
+### **Can I specify the settings location for VS Code in order to have a portable version?**

-**A:** Not directly through the command line, but VS Code has a [Portable Mode](/docs/editor/portable.md) which lets you keep settings and data in the same location as your installation, for example, on a USB drive.
+Not directly through the command line, but VS Code has a [Portable Mode](/docs/editor/portable.md) which lets you keep settings and data in the same location as your installation, for example, on a USB drive.